BDDD... Assessing BD and marketing in professional services investments

 A strategic review is central to a commercial DD but doesn’t always assess how the business development and marketing efforts feed the broader strategy.
 We suggest assessing:

-• Is there a strategy?
+Is there a strategy?
 There normally is, but not always and they are occasionally cobbled together for the specific purposes of an exit or investment.

-• Is it SMART?
+Is it SMART?
 The SMART approach has some critics today but still works well for this exercise.
 In particular, challenge the Realistic and Achievable as on occasion they can really mean “easy”.
 We’ve also seen examples where the business has impressive plans, but the how is unclear or underestimated.
 Using your existing expertise to target new industry sectors, geographies, or company size is shrewd but often trickier to execute than anticipated.

-• How flexible is it?
+How flexible is it?
 Ability to execute is key, but I can’t remember a plan that didn’t benefit from adjusting once it was clear that Campaign A was working better than forecast and Campaign B wasn’t delivering and needed a tweak.
 Agile methodologies are increasingly used and refreshingly direct, but watch for process for process’ sake.

-• What’s the track record?
+What’s the track record?
 How have the previous strategy plans performed and are there patterns to be drawn?

 Business Development

-Next, we assess if:
+Next, one might assess if:

-1. the BD effort matches the strategic goals; and
+the BD effort matches the strategic goals; and

-2. if the effort is creating the desired results.
+if the effort is creating the desired results.

 It’s rare but feasible to have adequate BD effort without a tight strategy and in such cases the future focus is on tightening strategy to better direct the impressive efforts.